 With high prices and styling that seemed out of touch with American tastes, Volkswagen of America floundered.
 As sales dropped, the Westmoreland plant ended up at less than half its capacity.
 VW finally shut it down in September 1988, earning great enmity from workers and their union.
 (Ironically, by then, Japanese manufacturers like Honda and Toyota had begun to establish their own “transplant” factories in the U.S., which would prove far more successful.)
-That fall, Jim Fuller and VWoA’s marketing director were killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland, leaving the company’s management adrift.
+That fall, Jim Fuller was killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland, leaving the company’s management adrift.
 By 1991, U.S. sales had dipped under 100,000 units a year, and by 1993, they were down to a dismal 44,000.

 MORE OF THE SAME

 If VWoA was waiting for salvation from the Mk 3 Golf, it was not forthcoming.
 Although Volkswagen reportedly spent $1.5 billion on the third-generation Golf, after selling 12.6 million Mk 1s and Mk 2s, the company was taking no chances with the familiar formula.
 The Mk 3 Volkswagen Golf, introduced for 1992, followed the same pattern as the Mk 2: a bigger, heavier, sleeker version of its predecessor.
-That was fine for Europe, where the Golf was the established gold standard for C-segment family cars, but it did nothing to help the U.S. organization.
+That was fine for Europe, where the Golf was the gold standard for C-segment family cars, but it did nothing to help the U.S. organization.
 (Ironically, the revival of VW’s American business required turning the Golf into a New Beetle, but that’s another story.)

 The four-cylinder Mk 3 Golf GTI was looking rather anemic thanks to unchanged power and extra weight, so Volkswagen added a new six-cylinder model, powered by VW’s unique VR6 engine.
 The VR6 was a V6 with its two cylinder banks set only 15 degrees apart, close enough to allow both to share a single cylinder head.
 With 174 hp DIN (128 kW), it gave the GTI’s straight-line performance a shot in the arm, but it didn’t help handling that seemed flabby compared to the latest competition.

 Much the same was true of the Mk 4 Golf, launched in 1997.
 As new VW chief Ferdinand Piëch strove to take Volkswagen up-market, the Mk 4 Golf GTI offered exceptional refinement and luxury with ample power, but the memory of the nimble Mk 1 was growing dim.
-It also suffered in-house competition from Volkswagen’s SEAT and Skoda brands, which offered nearly identical mechanical packages — and sometimes prettier styling — for lower prices.
+It also suffered in-house competition from Volkswagen’s SEAT and ŠKODA brands, which offered nearly identical mechanical packages — and sometimes prettier styling — for lower prices.

 Volkswagen tried to rectify things with the Mk 5 Golf GTI, launched at the Frankfurt show in 2003.
 The Mk 5 again offered with either a turbocharged four-cylinder engine or a VR6 with up to 250 hp (184 kW).
 Stylistically, the Mk 5 remained unmistakably a Golf, but it had grown quite zaftig; the AWD six-cylinder R32 tipped the scales at around 3,400 pounds (1,538 kg), nearly twice the mass of a Mk 1 Golf.
 Still, with a new multilink independent rear suspension (replacing the old torsion beam), it had markedly better handling than the Mk 4, taking the GTI back to the forefront of its class.

-Earlier this year, Volkswagen unveiled the Mk 6 Golf GTI, which is again an extremely conservative redesign of the Mk 5, with slightly more power and similarly hefty curb weight.
-The four-cylinder GTI still has a curb weight of over 3,000 pounds (1,360 kg), although it is alleged to be both quicker and greener than its predecessor.
-In Europe, it will face a host of formidable C-segment competitors, including the Peugeot 308 GT, Ford Focus RS, Renault Clio RS, Subaru Impreza WRX STI, Opel Astra OPC, Honda Civic Type R, and its own Seat Leon Cupra sibling.
+Earlier this year, Volkswagen unveiled the Mk 6 Golf GTI, which is again an extremely conservative redesign of the Mk 5 with slightly more power and similarly hefty curb weight.
+The four-cylinder GTI still has a curb weight of over 3,000 pounds (1,360 kg), although it is claimed to be both quicker and greener than its predecessor.
+In Europe, it will face a host of formidable C-segment competitors, including the Peugeot 308 GT, Ford Focus RS, Renault Clio RS, Subaru Impreza WRX STI, Opel Astra OPC, Honda Civic Type R, and its own SEAT Leon Cupra sibling.
 There is also now a thriving market in smaller B-segment hot hatches like the VW Polo GTI, RenaultSport Twingo RS, and Peugeot 207 GT Turbo.

 WITHER THE (ORIGINAL) HOT HATCH?